Petra Kuppers

 What is Disability Culture?

-Disability culture is a trajectory, a movement, a path rather than a destination: Disability culture is the difference between being alone, isolated, and individuated with a physical, cognitive, emotional or sensory difference that in our society invites discrimination and reinforces that isolation – the difference between all that and being in community.
+Disability culture is a trajectory, a movement, a path rather than a destination: Disability culture is the difference between being alone, isolated, and with a physical, cognitive, emotional or sensory difference that in our society invites discrimination and reinforces that isolation – the difference between all that and being in community.
 Naming oneself part of a larger group, a social movement or a subject position in modernity can help to focus energy, and to understand that solidarity can be found – precariously, in improvisation, always on the verge of collapse.
 2011.
 Disability Culture and Community Performance: Find a Strange and Twisted Shape.
 Houndmills and New York: Palgrave. p.
 109.

 This website is a COVID-era reboot.
 For projects from Petra's first 30 years of disability culture dance and performance practice, see (now static and extremely 80s looking) The Olimpias site.